 - Investigating ethical or moral questions that are associated with different cultures

-Grant requests must include funding for travel internationally (please read over the Funding section) to collect the research and/or providing support for materials or equipment necessary to complete the research.
+Grant requests are for funding to travel internationally (please read over the Funding section) to collect the research and/or providing support for materials or equipment necessary to complete the research.
 OSR cannot fund research grant proposals for travel expenses involving conducting/collecting research when the project is required for course credit or graduation, present or in the future.
 This would include Honors Thesis, Capstones, and Masters Thesis, etc. The final outcome with this grant is the same as the other OSR grants in that they allow students and faculty mentors to disseminate original research and result in a final product (presentation, exhibit, publication).

 Important Note: Appalachian State University and OSR cannot fund travel to any countries or areas with U.S. Department of State Travel Warnings.
 For more information, please see the link to the Alerts and Warnings page.
 If you have questions about this information, please contact the Director of Education Abroad, Christopher Lytle in the Office of International Education and Development at 828-262-2046.